Park County, Wyoming

 The Wyoming Department of Fire Prevention and Electrical Safety may require Plan Review according to Wyoming State Statute 35-9-108.
 A Plan Review is REQUIRED for all of the following (list subject to change – confirm with WDFPES):

-NOTE: On September 22, 2021 the State of Wyoming adopted the 2021 International Codes.
-The following codes apply: 2021 International Fire Code, 2021 International Building Code, 2021 International Fuel & Gas Code, 2021 International Mechanical Code, 2021 International Existing Building Code and the current edition of the National Electrical Code.
+NOTE: On July 1, 2023 the State of Wyoming adopted the 2023 edition of the National Electric Code.
+On June 28, 2024, the State of Wyoming adopted the 2024 International Codes.
+The following codes apply: 2024 International Fire Code, 2024 International Building Code, 2024 International Fuel & Gas Code, 2024 International Mechanical Code, 2024 International Existing Building Code and the current edition of the National Electrical Code.

 For additional information, please contact: